srysis/game_shop_with_mysql/README.md

 This is a '*proof-of-concept*' online shop for different types of games.
 It does not have an ability to actually buy games, but this website serves as a 'template' for a potentially existing online shop.
-This is an improved version of that utilizes MySQL database to fetch data about game products.
+This is an improved version that utilizes MySQL database to fetch data about game products.

 ## Features